Reinhard Heydrich: Service record

 Heydrich's time in the SS was a mixture of rapid promotions, reserve commissions in the regular armed forces, and front-line combat service.
 During his 11 years with the SS Heydrich "rose from the ranks" and was appointed to every rank from private to full general.
 He was also a major in the Luftwaffe, flying nearly 100 combat missions until 22 July 1941, when his plane was hit by Soviet anti-aircraft fire.
-Heydrich made an emergency landing behind enemy lines.
-He evaded a Soviet patrol and contacted a forward German patrol.
-After this Hitler personally ordered Heydrich to return to Berlin to resume his SS duties.
+After this, Hitler personally ordered Heydrich to return to Berlin to resume his SS duties.
 His service record also gives him credit as a Navy Reserve Lieutenant, but in 1931 he was dismissed for conduct unbecoming an officer with loss of rank, and during World War II he had no contact with the Navy Reserve.

 Heydrich began training as a pilot in 1935, and undertook fighter pilot training at the flight school at Werneuchen in 1939.
-Himmler initially forbade Heydrich from flying combat missions, but later relented, allowing him to join Jagdgeschwader 77 in Norway, where he was stationed from 15 April 1940 during Operation Weserübung.
-He returned to Berlin on 14 May after having crashed his plane on takeoff at Stavanger the previous day.
-While in Norway, Heydrich also organized the arrests of political opponents and arranged for a contingent of 200 SiPo and SD men to be stationed in several major cities.
+Himmler initially forbade Heydrich from flying combat missions, but later relented, allowing him to join Jagdgeschwader 77 "Herz As" (Ace of Hearts) in Norway, where he was stationed from 15 April 1940 during Operation Weserübung.
+He returned to Berlin on 14 May after his plane crashed at Stavanger the previous day.
+While in Norway, Heydrich also organised the arrests of political opponents and arranged for a contingent of 200 SiPo and SD men to be stationed in several major cities.

-On 20 July 1941, without seeking authorization from Himmler, Heydrich rejoined Jagdgeschwader 77 during Operation Barbarossa, arriving at Yampil, Vinnytsia Oblast in a borrowed Me 109.
-His aircraft was hit by Russian flak in action near the Dniester on 22 July, and he had to land the plane in enemy territory.
+On 20 July 1941, without seeking authorisation from Himmler, Heydrich rejoined Jagdgeschwader 77 during Operation Barbarossa, arriving at Yampil, Vinnytsia Oblast in a borrowed Bf 109.
+His aircraft was hit by Soviet flak in action near the Dniester on 22 July, and he had to land the plane in enemy territory.
 He avoided capture and returned to Berlin after being rescued by a patrol.
 It was his final combat mission.

 Heydrich received a number of Nazi and military awards.
 These included the German Order, Blood Order, Golden Party Badge, Luftwaffe Pilot's Badge, bronze and silver Front Flying Clasp of the Luftwaffe for combat missions, and the Iron Cross First and Second Classes.